openshift/origin/docs/proposals/central-segmented-registry.md

               - test
               - uat

 To promote to the production environment, a user or process adds an annotation to the ImageStreamTag object.
-This action would trigger a job to manage ImageStream metadata, registry and storage.
+This action would trigger a job to manage ImageStream metadata, registry and storage so the image could be served from the desired registry environment.

         kind: ImageStreamTag
           annotations: